|Nutritional Guidelines (per serving)|

 Line the prepared muffin cups with fish strips; sprinkle lightly with salt.

 In a small skillet, saute onion and celery in butter until just tender.
-Combine the vegetable and butter mixture with 1 teaspoon salt, ground black pepper, sage, and bread cubes.
+Combine the vegetable and butter mixture with salt, ground black pepper, sage, and bread cubes.
 Add a little hot water if stuffing seems too dry.

 Spoon stuffing into each fish-lined muffin cup.